panoply/liquify/readme.md

 ### Pricing / License

 Liquify is currently free to use as it exists in an alpha pre-release stage.
 A yearly licensing cost will be incurred for those who want all the features for the Shopify variation upon its official 1.0 release.
-If you think Shopify should front the costs, please let me know.

 ### Packages